ossf/tac/process/templates/PROJECT_NAME_sandbox_stage.md

 ## Application for creating a new project at Sandbox stage

 ### List of project maintainers
-The project must have a minimum of two maintainers with different organizational affiliations.
+The project must have a minimum of three maintainers with a minimum of two different organizational affiliations.
   * "name, affiliation, GitHub ID"

 ### Sponsor